 Digging for Victory is an exhibition of art, photos and zines by a group of artists & author friends, organised by Steve Brown.
 The title is not a reference to allotments but an allusion to a time when everyone pulled together in difficult circumstances.
 Today is a time of great uncertainty, and our exhibition is a coming-together of art from a diverse group of friends.

-Steve Brown - Steve is a visual artist, working mainly with collage and installation, who graduated from Plymouth College of Art in 2017.
+Steve Brown - Steve graduated from Plymouth College of Art in 2017.
 He organised a group exhibition for Art Week Exeter in 2018, from which has evolved a monthly radio show on Phonic FM and Mixcloud, entitled ‘Exeter’s Vanished Rock Venues’.
+His ‘Digging for Victory’ installation was originally shown, in a different configuration, at the 2018 Plymouth Art Weekender.

 Whitney-Anne Baker - Whitney is an artist whose work includes physical and digitally created collages and the use of soft materials.
 She picks away at the vacuous, glossy world of popular culture and the urban and emotional alienation that underlies it.
 Her work has been characterised as dystopian kitsch.